 West End – Kingsport, Tennessee

-Interstate 26 west & U.S. 23 south drop over 300 feet in elevation from Holston River Mountain to span the South Fork of the Holston River.
+Interstate 26 west / U.S. 23 south drop over 300 feet in elevation from Holston River Mountain to span the South Fork of the Holston River.
 A lengthy viaduct takes motorists north to U.S. 11W (West Stone Drive).
-Photo taken 10/02/10, Peter Johnson (06/19/19).
+10/02/10, Peter Johnson (06/19/19).

 Historic Western Terminus (2003-07) – Colonial Heights, Tennessee

-One mile ahead of the former shared end point of I-26 west and I-181 south on I-81 north at the Tri-Cities Crossing off-ramp (Exit 56).
-Photo taken by Carter Buchanan (08/08/04).
+One mile ahead of the former shared end point of I-26 west and I-181 south on I-81 north at Tri-Cities Crossing (Exit 56).
+Photo by Carter Buchanan (08/08/04).